symphoniesboreales/symphoniesboreales/content/en/projets.md

 # The traveling exhibition

-Afin de mettre en avant les symphonies obtenues et d’expliquer ce qu’elles signifient, nous avons créé une exposition itinérante prenant la forme d’un parcours immersif où les spectateurs peuvent s’immerger dans l’univers des Symphonies boréales.
+In order to highlight the resulting symphonies and explain what they mean, we have created a traveling exhibition in the form of an immersive journey where spectators can immerse themselves in the world of the Boreal Symphonies.

 {{< figure src="/img/Exposition_panneaux_introductifs.jpg" class="img-responsive" width=500 caption="Introductory posters for the traveling exhibition" >}}

-In order to highlight the resulting symphonies and explain what they mean, we have created a traveling exhibition in the form of an immersive journey where spectators can immerse themselves in the world of the Boreal Symphonies.

 {{< figure src="/img/Interieur_habitat_immersif.jpg" class="img-responsive" width=400 caption="Un travail de projection vient contribuer l’immersion dans les Symphonies boréales" >}}